AndrewJBateman/ionic-ngx-pipes/README.md

 ## General info

 "The [ngx pipes](https://www.npmjs.com/package/ngx-pipes) can be used to modify strings, arrays, objects and use math and boolean operations.
+Also has a 'time ago' pipe but check if it only works with moment.js or if a lighter package like day.js can be used.
+It has only 1 dependancy.
+You only import the pipes you use, not a whole library.

 ## Screenshots